kilroy-2/rl-rank-stats-web-scrap/README.md

 Simply change **USERID** into your Steam profiles id, psn name, or xbox name, and **PLATFORM** into either steam, psn or xbox.
 Use the hyphen character for spaces.

-# More
-This script only outputs general and selected information that I find to be important.
-Of course theres way more that can be in the output.
-If you want more, ```var_dump($data)``` and see the glorious amount of information you can access.
-Of course this can be used as an API running on your own server.

 # Output example
 ```